Godot (game engine): Free and open source era (2014–present)

+Reception

+In April 2026, Marcus Chen of Tech Insider compared Godot and Unity in various aspects.
+In terms of raw performance, Chen opined that Godot was more suited for video games with 2D graphics—as Unity's 2D rendering implementation was simulated in 3D—or simple 3D graphics, such as low poly, while Unity handled projects having a high graphical fidelity with better performance due to its Universal Render Pipeline.
+Chen noted that Godot's GDScript was similar to pseudocode and more accessible than Unity's main programming language C#, which Godot also supported in addition to C++ and Python.
+He also highlighted the free and open source nature of Godot also contrasted Unity's pay model, making the former relevant for developers with limited or zero budgets.
+Conversely, video game console support and third-party tool support were noted as advantageous for Unity.
+Additionally, due to its longer presence on the market, Unity was reported by Chen to feature more available assets in its asset store and a larger job market.

+An in-depth performance comparison between Unity and Godot was made in May 2026 by Studio Interrupt founder Thomas Grové, who created the same project across the two engines.
+Grové concluded that Unity had a higher rendering performance, while Godot saw significant advantages in project loading and compiling speeds as well as having a file size of 164 megabytes, compared to Unity's 20 gigabytes.

 Version history

 Godot reached version 1.0 on 15 December 2014, marking the first stable release and the addition of lightmapping, navmesh support, and more shaders.
 Version 1.1 was released on 21 May 2015, adding improved auto-completion in the code editor, a visual shader editor, a new API to the operating system for managing screens and windows, improved 2D physics and a rewritten 2D engine, better Blender Collada support, and a new dark theme.

 Godot 2.0 was released on 23 February 2016, adding better scene instancing and inheritance, a new file system browser, multiple scene editing, and an enhanced debugger.
 This was followed by version 2.1 in August 2016, which introduced an asset database, profiler, and plugin API.